jeantessier/TwoStageGuiceProvider-gradle-spock/README.md

 The finalized code makes up the rest of this repo.

 All examples use Guice 4.0.
-They were tested with JUnit 4 and jMock 2.12 using Java 8.
+They were tested with Spock 1.3 using Java 13.

 ## Introduction